 Growing Strawberries in South Australia

-A classic, all time favourite fruit which is easy to grow in even the smallest of home gardens or urban spaces.
-Growing them yourself is incredibly rewarding, and home grown strawberries are guaranteed to have far more flavour than the mass produced berries on shelves in supermarkets.
-They will grow happily in a variety of containers, runners and planters, horizontally, vertically, or even upside down from hanging baskets.
+A classic, all-time favourite fruit which is easy to grow in even the smallest of home gardens or urban spaces.
+Growing them yourself is incredibly rewarding, and home-grown strawberries are guaranteed to have far more flavour than the mass produced berries on shelves in supermarkets.
+They will grow happily in a variety of containers and planters, horizontally, vertically, or even upside down from hanging baskets.
+It’s important to choose varieties that can handle the hot South Australian climate.

-Strawberry plants are prone to getting viral and fungal diseases, so allowing your strawberries to become over crowded, or the beds to be filled with dead leaves and weeds will make the them more susceptible to these diseases.
+Strawberry plants are prone to getting viral and fungal diseases, so allowing your strawberries to become over-crowded, or the beds to be filled with dead leaves and weeds will make the plants more susceptible to these diseases.

 As strawberries are actually a cool climate crop, so you may need to set up some shade cloth to protect your plants from the intense summer sun.

 Strawberries prefer acid soils, but will grow in a variety of conditions.
-Dig in compost and manure; then add rock dust and potash.
-Avoid high nitrogen rich fertilisers, and areas which have previously been used to grow beans, peas and other legumes, or any other berries.
-For planting, dig out a bed, put down some chicken manure, with several handfuls of blood and bone, then compost and finish with the original soil in a mound about 15cm high.
-Plant crowns on top of the mounds.
+Whether planting in a bed, or container, dig in compost and manure, followed by rock dust and potash.
+Avoid nitrogen rich fertilisers, as well planting your strawberries in soil which has previously been used to grow beans, peas and any other legumes or berries.
+For planting, dig out a bed, put down some sheep manure, with several handfuls of blood and bone, then compost and finish with the original soil in a mound about 15cm high.

 Chill the seeds in the freezer for 2-4 weeks before planting.